 5.9.2 Procedure for Subdivisions Where Future Resubdivision is Indicated.
-Whenever a parcel of land is subdivided and the subdivision plat shows one (1) or more lots containing a minimum of one (1) acre of land within urban development areas and a minimum of two (2) acres of land within rural areas, as identified within the County's Comprehensive Plan and where such lots could eventually be re-subdivided into smaller building sites, the Board of County Commissioners may require that such parcel of land allow for the future opening of streets and the ultimate extension of adjacent streets and utilities.
+Whenever a parcel of land is subdivided and the subdivision plat shows one (1) or more lots containing more than one (1) acre of land and where such lots could eventually be resubdivided into smaller building sites, the Board of County Commissioners may require that such parcel of land allow for the future opening of streets and the ultimate extension of adjacent streets and utilities.
 Easements providing for the future opening and extension of such streets may be made a requirement of the plat.